 This appendix also lists IPs for inspecting Independent Spent Fuel Storage Installations (ISFSIs) at operating plants.
 The implementation of ISFSI procedures listed in this manual chapter does not require authorization from the Regional Administrator.
 IMC 2690, “Inspection Program for Dry Storage of Spent Reactor Fuel at ISFSIs”, lists IPs for inspecting ISFSIs at other than operating plants.

-Each inspection procedure in the table below will be reviewed in accordance with the periodicity and process specified in Inspection Manual Chapter.
+Each inspection procedure in the table below will be reviewed in accordance with the periodicity and process specified in Inspection Manual Chapter (IMC) 0040, “Preparing, Revising and Issuing Documents for the NRC Inspection Manual”.
+IMC 0307, Appendix A, “Reactor Oversight Process Self-Assessment Metrics and Data Trending” is used to assess the conduct of this review.
 [C1]